 display: none or

-visibility: hidden in your CSS to hide your elements, they should also be hidden from keyboards and screen readers.
+visibility: hidden in your CSS to hide your elements, they should automatically be hidden from keyboards and screen readers.

 However, if you visually hide them some other way, you’ll have to do a bit more work to hide them from assistive technologies.